Northamptonshire County Cricket Club: The post-war recovery

-After the Second World War, things could only get better for Northamptonshire and they started by recruiting widely from other counties and countries, bringing in Freddie Brown from Surrey; the Australians Jock Livingston, George Tribe and Jack Manning; the New Zealander Peter Arnold; and the Cambridge University opening bat and leg-spinner Raman Subba Row.
-Brown joined as captain in 1949, and led the team to six place in his first season after previous years of disappointment.
+After the Second World War, things could only get better for Northamptonshire and they started by recruiting widely from other counties and countries, bringing in Freddie Brown from Surrey; the Australians Jock Livingston, George Tribe, and Jack Manning; the New Zealander Peter Arnold; and the Cambridge University opening bat and leg-spinner Raman Subba Row.
+Brown joined as captain in 1949, and led the team to sixth place in his first season after previous years of disappointment.
 Under the new leadership of Dennis Brookes (a stalwart batsman for over 20 years), finished second in 1957, their best finish for 45 years.
-This was mainly due to the bowling attack of Frank Tyson, Vincent Broderick, Michael Allen, George Tribe and Manning.
-Northamptonshire were widely considered the best team in England in the late 1950s and early 1960s, during this time Keith Andrew, Northants best ever Wicket-keeper broke the records of most victims in an innings and a season.
+The club's outstanding players at that time were wicket-keeper Keith Andrew and fast bowler Frank Tyson.

 Subsequently, the club has seen mixed fortunes.
 The club has had intermittent success in one-day competitions, but it has still not won the County Championship, although second place was achieved in each of 1957, 1965 and 1976.
 Nonetheless, it has included several famous players qualified for England, including the South African-born batsman Allan Lamb; fast bowler David Larter; the hard hitting opener Colin Milburn, whose career was cut tragically short by an eye injury sustained in a car crash; the reliable batsmen David Steele and Rob Bailey; opening batsman Wayne Larkins; and all-rounders Peter Willey and David Capel.

 Several notable overseas players such as Matthew Hayden, Curtly Ambrose, André Nel, Kapil Dev, Mike Hussey, Sarfraz Nawaz, Mushtaq Mohammad, Anil Kumble, Dennis Lillee and Bishen Bedi have starred for the club, which was particularly formidable as a one-day batting outfit in the late 1970s and early 1980s.
 More recently, Lance Klusener and Monty Panesar have been notable players.

 Northants have recently been criticised for the number of Kolpak players in the team, but for the 2009 season there were only three in Andrew Hall, Johan van der Wath and Nicky Boje, and only one in 2013 in Hall.

 White ball success

 Northamptonshire have played in the domestic T20 Blast competition since its inaugural season in 2003.
 They play as the Northants Steeelbacks, taking their nickname from the Northamptonshire Regiment.

 Under the captaincy of Alex Wakely they first won the competition in 2013, defeating Surrey by 102 runs (D/L).
 This was the first white ball trophy won by the county since 1992.
 After finishing runners up to Lancashire in the 2015 edition, the Steelbacks once again won the competition in 2016, defeating Durham by 4 wickets.
+Following a semi-final defeat in 2025, Northamptonshire won their third Blast title in 2026, defeating Hampshire by 14 runs in the final.